andys8/code-review-talk/README.md

 ## Friendly Atmosphere

-Serves the team, is _not about letting pass_
+Serves the team, is _not about letting pass_ **Language** is important and might be perceived negatively Feel free to praise what you like
-Language is important, since it might look negative Code reviews aren't a tool to criticize colleagues
+Code reviews aren't a tool to criticize colleagues

 Comments should be **about code**